 Conclusion and Recommendations

-As the Q4 Today’s attacks target people, not infrastructure.
+Today’s attacks target people, not infrastructure.
 That’s why you must take a people-centric approach to cybersecurity.
 That includes user-level visibility into vulnerability, attacks and privilege and tailored controls that account for individual user risk.

 Here’s what we recommend as a starting point.